openhab/openhab-docs/_addons_bindings/zwave/doc/danfoss/dthermz6_0_0.md

 ## Device Configuration

-The device has no configuration parameters configugured.
+The device has no configuration parameters configured.

 ## Association Groups